Cathy Seibel: Federal judicial career

 Seibel was nominated to the United States District Court for the Southern District of New York by President George W. Bush on March 11, 2008 to a seat vacated by the death of Judge Richard C. Casey.
-Seibel was confirmed by the Senate on July 22, 2008 on a Senate vote and received her commission on July 30, 2008.
+Seibel was confirmed by the Senate on July 22, 2008 and received her commission on July 30, 2008.
+She assumed senior status on November 3, 2025.